Rachel Reeves: Writing

 Echoing similar titles of publications by Roy Jenkins in 1959 and Tony Wright in 1997, Reeves wrote the new edition of Why Vote Labour? in the run-up to the 2010 general election, as part of a series giving the case for each of the main political parties.

 Her biography of the Labour politician Alice Bacon, Baroness Bacon (1909–1993), titled Alice in Westminster: The Political Life of Alice Bacon, was published in 2017.
 Bacon was the first and previously only woman to represent a Leeds constituency, having represented Leeds North East and then Leeds South East between 1945 and 1970.

 In October 2023, Reeves' book The Women Who Made Modern Economics was published.
 The Guardian said the book contained "something much more like the outlines of a coherent political project ... than Labour is sometimes credited with".
 The Financial Times reported that the book "lifted" content from Wikipedia, The Guardian and other sources, identifying over twenty examples of apparent plagiarism in the book, including entire paragraphs.
 Reeves told BBC News that some sentences "were not properly referenced" and this would be corrected in future reprints.

 Honours

 In June 2023, it was announced that Reeves was elected an Honorary Fellow of New College, Oxford.

-On 5 May 2024, it was announced that Reeves would have her name engraved on a new Ribbons metal sculpture in Leeds city centre.
-Designed by Pippa Hale, the sculpture will celebrate 348 women past and present who have contributed to the city as chosen by the public.
-Reeves said the sculpture was "a chance to honour inspiring women from all walks of life."
+Her name is one of those featured on the sculpture Ribbons, unveiled in 2024.
+A portrait of Reeves was painted by Sally Ward in 2026 in a commission for the Parliamentary Art Collection.

 Personal life

 Reeves is married to Nicholas Joicey, a civil servant and Gordon Brown's former private secretary and speech writer.
 They met while Reeves was working in Washington.
 The couple have homes in Bramley, Leeds and Dulwich, London.
 Reeves announced her first pregnancy on 20 September 2012 and gave birth to a daughter, and in 2015 to a son.
 She is a practising Christian; during the 2024 election campaign she publicly apologised to her vicar for her recent absence from church, saying "I've been quite busy."